MDJ-Mikkel-Djurhuus/blog-entry/README.md

 ```
 cat ~/.ssh/id_rsa.pub
 ```
-This should print our public SSH key, which should look something like the following:
+This should print our public SSH key, which looks something like the following:
 ```
 id_rsa.pub contents
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDBGTO0tsVejssuaYR5R3Y/i73SppJAhme1dH7W2c47d4gOqB4izP0+fRLfvbz/tnXFz4iOP/H6eCV05hqUhF+KYRxt9Y8tVMrpDZR2l75o6+xSbUOMu6xN+uVF0T9XzKcxmzTmnV7Na5up3QM3DoSRYX/EP3utr2+zAqpJIfKPLdA74w7g56oYWI9blpnpzxkEd3edVJOivUkpZ4JoenWManvIaSdMTJXMy3MtlQhva+j9CgguyVbUkdzK9KKEuah+pFZvaugtebsU+bllPTB0nlXGIJk98Ie9ZtxuY3nCKneB+KjKiXrAvXUPCI9mWkYS/1rggpFmu3HbXBnWSUdf builder@jenkins-server
 ```
 Select the public key, and copy it to your clipboard.

-To enable the use of our SSH key to authenticate our jenkins server, we must add the public key to a special file on our production server.
+To enable the use of our SSH key to authenticate our jenkins server, we must add the public key to a file called authorized_keys inside a folder called .ssh at the home directory for our build user

 On the server, as the root user, we enter the following command to switch to our build user (substitute your own user name):
 ```